Primary

 Use an overhand grip with palms facing down and rest your forearms on your thighs.
 Extend your wrists upward, focusing on the contraction in the top of your forearms.
 Use much lighter weight than regular wrist curls—extensors are significantly weaker.

-Want Dumbbell Reverse Wrist Curl in your program?
+See where Dumbbell Reverse Wrist Curl fits in your weekly plan

 Sit on a bench holding dumbbells with an overhand (pronated) grip.